isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: Its Unique & Eclectic Identity.md

 **Rendezvous (or Hock Lock Kee) Nasi Padang Restaurant**

 Constructed during the early 1900s, these shophouses were located at the corner of Bras Basah Road and Prinsep Street.
-They were once occupied by a string of businesses that included a hotel, photography studios,  sport equipment shops, bookshops and coffeshops.
+They were once occupied by a string of businesses that included a hotel, photography studios,  sport equipment shops, bookshops and coffe shops.
 The most famous of them was Rendezvous (or Hock Lock Kee) Nasi Padang Restaurant.

 The family-run restaurant has been operating there since the 1930s and has been considered as one of Singapore's finest Nasi Padang restaurant.
 It was a popular haunt for both expatriates and locals since the pre-war period.